opawar600/Face-Recognition/README.md

 > *python train_recognizer.py*

 Once we have saved faces to the dataset, its time to train a recognizer to recognize faces that are similar to the images in datset.
 In this script, we access the dataset folder and provide each image to the recognizer for analysis.
 We will be using ***LBPHFaceRecognizer*** for recognition of the face.
 Each image's label(id) will be extracted by spliting the path of image and the recogniser will output the label of the new image that will be provided to it for recognition.

+Make sure that you have created a folder named "trainer" on the same location.
+The trained recogniser will sotred in this folder for further use i.e to recognise new images.

 Lets see how the LBPH algorithm works.